Azure/PMAgent-onboarding/products/data-schema-aitk.md

 - Data refresh is **daily** with ~2-hour delay.
 - Always use `ServerTimestamp` to identify when AITK event happens.
 - When calculating floating-point numbers (such as rates or percentages), use the `round()` function with **2 decimal places** by default.
+- Always analysis external users by default, identified by "IsInternal == false", unless the user specify to include internal users.

 # AI Toolkit for Visual Studio Code – Product and Data Overview [END]